The Industry Analysis Business…RIP?

 Date Published: December 18, 2015

 The claims of the pending demise of the analyst business have oft been repeated over the years but a simple trip to Research and Markets website shows otherwise.
 Yet,why so many Chicken Littles?
 Is it because of all of the free information out there?
 Is it because with social media the market doesn’t need market research reports or analyst services?
 Or is it because the emergence of China and India as report producers means US and European firms cannot compete?
-Or is it that as China and India continue to develop their economies the opportunities for selling reports and other services will only continue to diminish?
 Or is it rather a case that the providers are out of touch with the way the world exists with respect to content creation delivery?
 Or are all of these claims of pending doom born out of ongoing frustration by the buyers over what is and isn’t available?

 My belief is that the business isn’t going to go away.
 Yes, firms will decay and die and new ones will emerge and technologies and markets will continue to follow their own life cycles but the need to provide quality insights remains.
 I think it best to ignore the notion that the world has evolved past the point of needing analysts and report/content providers.
 If anything the noise has become even more amplified as we contend with an advancing social world and the emergence of big data.
 And in the age of content marketing, companies are burying us with glorified advertorial that unsuspecting, uninformed or naïve people accept as accurate when it isn’t.

 But ignore the warning signs at your peril….

 The markets that you serve have different needs.
 And they are being bombarded with more and more content noise.
 Your challenge is in how you bring not only what you can uniquely provide to the right audience but fill the gaps in a credible fashion.